-Hey, let's consider a bit of progress: what happens when color does not rise, when color does not set within the furnace?
-Color has to emerge from this kind of furnace, from this catastrophe furnace.
+Hey, let's consider a bit of progress: what happens when color does not rise, when color does not set within the fire?
+Color has to emerge from this kind of fire, from this catastrophe fire.
 If it does not emerge, if it doesn't cook or it cooks badly...
 It's odd, it's as if the painter...
 [Deleuze does not finish] Fine, is the painter concerned with ceramics?
 Yes, obviously yes.
 He uses other means, but he has his furnace; there's no color that doesn't emerge from this kind of, from a furnace which is what?
 Well, which is at the same time on the canvas.
 It's the globe of fire, Turner's globe of light.
 What will it be for Cézanne, and what do we call it?
 We don't know yet.
-Color is supposed to emerge from it, but if it doesn't emerge, what is it?
-What do we say about a painting in which the color doesn't rise, doesn't emerge?
+Color is supposed to emerge from it, but if it doesn't emerge?
 If color rises, what does one have to grasp?
 Is this a metaphor?
 No, it's no metaphor, obviously not for Cézanne.
 That means that color is a matter of ascending scales (gammes ascendantes).
 It must rise.
 Fine, must it rise?
 Is this true for all painters?
 Obviously not.
 No, on the contrary, there are painters for whom there are descending scales.
 It happens that, for Cézanne, we'll see why, [it's] ascending scales, such that what seems to be like metaphors are not metaphors.

-Anne Ouerrien: And so, that rises toward white.
+Anne Querrien: And so, that rises toward white.